Serra de la Llacuna: Trails

-A longer mountain‑bike route, Ruta Azul con BTT – Serra d’Ancosa, ascends to Puig Castellar (~943 m), one of the “100 cims” of the FEEC from La Llacuna.
-This 17 km intermediate route also traverses the Serres d’Ancosa ridge and provides panoramic views over Anoia and Penedès.

 History and cultural significance

 Visible from the ridge are the ruins of the medieval Castle of Vilademàger, first documented in 987 in a donation by Count Borrell II of Barcelona to the church of Sant Pere de Vic.

 The ridge historically served as a rural boundary and grazing area for transhumant shepherds, contributing to local traditions of agro‑pastoral land use in La Llacuna.